zhenkewu/CFRL/README.md

 counterfactual fairness, we want the policy to be based on the true underlying states and rewards rather than their biased proxies.

-We refer interested readers to [Kusner et al. (2017)](https://arxiv.org/abs/1703.06856) for a detailed discussion of counterfactual fairness in the single-stage prediction setting, and to
+We refer interested readers to [Kusner et al. (2017)](https://arxiv.org/abs/1703.06856) for a detailed discussion of counterfactual fairness in the single-stage predictions setting, and to
 [Wang et al. (2025)](https://arxiv.org/abs/2501.06366) for a detailed discussion of counterfactual fairness in the reinforcement learning setting.